Skip to content

 Copyright 2013 James Marsh

-The West Branch is flowing way above a normal level and highly stained.
-The East Branch is still a little above a normal level and lightly stained.
-The Main stem is just a little above a normal level and mostly clear.
+The West Branch is still flowing way above a normal level and highly stained.
+The East Branch is a little below a normal level and clear.
+The Main stem is near a normal level and mostly clear.
 Good hatches late season are still taking place.

 Stream Conditions: West Branch Real Time USGS Data